dwalend/Disentangle/README.md

 ScalaGraphMinimizer supplies

-* FibonacciHeap -- a generic heap that supports an efficient changeKey operation.
+* A FibonacciHeap -- a generic heap that supports an efficient changeKey operation.
 * The Floyd-Warshall algorithm
 * Dijkstra's algorithm with a Fibonacci Heap
 * Brandes' algorithm for betweenness